Neurodiversity in the Arts Symposium

 • A CART specialist will provide live-captioning for all in-person presentations and discussions.

-• All in-person presentations and discussions will be recorded and uploaded to the symposium video platform within 48 hours, and will be accessible to all registered attendees via a private link.
+• All in-person presentations and discussions will be recorded and uploaded to the symposium video platform during the week of the 25th of November, and will be accessible to all registered attendees via a private link.

-• Recorded videos available on the symposium video platform will be captioned by a CART specialist.
+• Recorded videos available on the symposium video platform will include captions and transcripts.

 Access for 22 November attendees